 This is for a motor vehicle with a gross vehicle mass exceeding 3 500kg.
 You must be 18 years or older on the date of the test in order to apply.

 When you are done with your training this is what you need to do

 Go to the nearest driving licensing testing centre (DLTC) to book a test date and confirm the booking.

 Take the following with you:-

-- An identity document (ID)
+- An identity document (both Original and Copy)

-- two identical black-and-white
+- Two identical black-and-white